nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Additional Notes:**<br>
-* By default, the command returns all incomplete tasks that match the query.<br>
+* By default, the command returns all **incomplete** tasks that match the query.<br>
-* In the following examples, ‘all tasks’ refers to ‘all incomplete tasks’ for brevity.<br>
+* In the following examples, 'all tasks' refers to 'all incomplete tasks' for brevity.<br>
 </div>

 #### 2. Filtering by Description